apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

    kbcli dashboard open kubeblocks-nyancat
    ```

 4. Open another terminal tab and delete the leader pod.
-Then view the influences on the ApeCloud MySQL cluster through the NYAN CAT page.
+Then view the influences on the Raft MySQL cluster through the NYAN CAT page.

    ```bash
    kubectl delete pod maple05-mysql-1